Metrics and Logs FAQ

 Can Istio metrics be accessed through REST?

-You can collect telemetry data about Istio using Prometheus.
-And then use Prometheus’s HTTP API to query that data.
+You can collect telemetry data about Istio using Prometheus1.
+And then use Prometheus’s HTTP API2 to query that data.

 What are the differences in telemetry reported by in-proxy telemetry (aka v2) and Mixer-based telemetry (aka v1)?